 - § Grouping report data.
-Choose to Group by Interface or Interface Name. - § Selecting a different date range.
+Choose to Group by Interface or Interface Name. - Selecting a different date range.
 Use the Date range list at the top of the report to change the timeframe for which report data is displayed.
 If you select Custom, you will be prompted to enter a start and end time for the date range.
-For more information, see Filtering by date and time (on page 78).
+For more information, see Filtering by date and time (on page 77).

-Use the Export Export icon, at the top right of the page, to export reports.
-Use the Email

-Email icon to E-mail a report or to manage Scheduled Reports.
-For more information see, Using Scheduled Reports in Flow Monitor: printing, exporting, and emailing reports (on page 97).
+Click Export, at the top right of the page, to export reports.
+Click Email to E-mail a report or to manage Scheduled Reports.
+For more information see, Using Scheduled Reports in Flow Monitor: printing, exporting, and emailing reports (on page 94).